Victoria’s Secret Angel Romee Strijd Flaunts Her Curvaceous Booty In Skintight Orange Shorts On Instagram

-Neon is latest up-and-coming fashion trend of the season, and Romee Strijd is already flaunting her incredible physique in the bold colors.
-The Victoria’s Secret Angel rocked a bright orange ensemble in the latest addition to her widely-followed Instagram account that was sure to get pulses racing.
+Neon is the latest up-and-coming fashion trend of the season, and Romee Strijd is already flaunting her incredible physique in the bold colors.
+The Victoria’s Secret Angel rocked a bright orange ensemble in the latest addition to her widely-followed Instagram account, and it was sure to get pulses racing.

 The 23-year-old posed with her backside to the camera in her most recent upload shared on Saturday, April 27, a beautiful scene of luscious greenery and clear blue water providing a breathtaking background as she enjoyed her time in San Juan, Puerto Rico.
 The model turned her head to stare down the camera through her trendy round sunglasses in the sexy snap, but it was her curvy booty that took center stage in the shot.